 Beware: Sea Kayaking can induce some real motion sickness.
 For our tips on preventing motion sickness, see our How to Prevent Motion Sickness While Traveling and Flying post.

-Also known as the “Grand Canyon of the Pacific” this place looks similar to the Grand Canyon but with more red and green tones.
+Also known as the “Grand Canyon of the Pacific” Waimea Canyon looks similar to the Grand Canyon but with more red and green tones.
 We hiked the steep 5 mile out and back Kukui trail and found it challenging but peaceful.
 We only saw one other person while hiking.
 Also, there are several other flatter trails you can hike around the canyon.

 Nounou Mountain/Sleeping Giant Trail

 3.6 mile out and back trail near Kapaʻa with scenic views along the trail and at the summit.
+We really only saw locals on this hiking path when we completed it mid-week.
 We enjoyed hiking this trail in the morning followed by an afternoon of relaxing by our resort’s pool.

 Massage at the Grand Hyatt Kauai Resort Spa